 CTA10/Ss155A and 155B

 Some arrangements are put in place for commercial reasons in order to deal with changes in circumstance of the companies involved in the group or consortium.
 For arrangements entered into in accounting periods beginning on or after 1 March 2012 CTA10/Ss155A and 155B provide that CTA10/S154 and S155 does not apply to certain enabling arrangements.
-For arrangements entered into in earlier accounting periods, ESC C10 ensured that such arrangements did not fall within S154 (or CTA10/S155 for groups; see CTM80205).
+For arrangements entered into in earlier accounting periods, ESC C10 {#} ensured that such arrangements did not fall within S154 (or CTA10/S155 for groups; see CTM80205).

 Joint venture companies